-- Reflection occurs more readily as the wavelength decreases and/or size of the reflecting object increases. - Albedo is the fraction of the incident sunlight that is reflected. - Clouds are the primary reflectors of radiation in the atmosphere. - Thick clouds reflect about twice as much visible radiation as thin clouds. - Fresh white snow reflects about 75-95% of solar radiation; water reflects about 10%.
+• Reflection occurs more readily as the wavelength decreases and/or size of the reflecting object increases.

+• Albedo is the fraction of the incident sunlight that is reflected.

+• Thick clouds reflect about twice as much visible radiation as thin clouds.

+• Fresh white snow reflects about 75-95% of solar radiation; water reflects about 10%.

-Hurricane Joaquin (20015) Visible imagery using reflected sunlight - water/ice clouds appear bright while land/water appear dark
+Irwin (2017) Visible imagery using reflected sunlight - water/ice clouds appear bright while land/water appear dark